John Kepner, MA, MBA, C-IAYT, Executive Director

 Before joining IAYT, Annette Watson had a distinguished career in accreditation and quality improvement, working in senior positions for two major accrediting bodies based in Washington, DC.
-She went on to establish a successful consulting company that assists clients to improve quality of care and services using accreditation and certification as tools for transformation.
-Annette has also spent many years of volunteer Board and committee service for the Commission for Case Manager Certification, helping to establish the Certified Case Manager (CCM) credential as the gold standard for professional case managers in health and human services in the United States.
+She went on to establish a successful consulting company that assists clients to improve quality of care and services using accreditation and certification combined with yogic principles as tools for transformation.
+Annette has also spent many years of volunteer Board and committee service, including for the Commission for Case Manager Certification, helping to establish the Certified Case Manager (CCM) credential as the gold standard for professional case managers in health and human services in the United States.

-Annette is a Registered Nurse, and Certified Case Manager.
+Annette is a Registered Nurse, Certified Case Manager, and Certified Yoga Nurse.
 She is also a Reiki Master Teacher and a Registered Yoga Teacher.
 In addition to her nursing degree, she has a BS in Psychology and Sociology and an MBA with a concentration in Leadership.

 She sees her work with the IAYT as the amalgamation of her experience and education, fortunate to be able to make a contribution with meaning and value as the capstone of her career.

-Annette is based near Concord, NH, frequently travelling nationally and internationally for business and pleasure, but always happy to return home, where her heart is.
+Annette is based near Concord, NH, frequently travelling nationally and internationally for business and pleasure.

 Art Director, Layout & Production Manager